dbus-cxx/dbus-cxx/doc/31-dispatching.md

 conn->add_thread_dispatcher( thrDisp );

-/* Create an object whos methods will be called from the main thread(which is not the dispatcher thread) */ std::shared_ptr<DBus::Object> obj =
+/* Create an object whose methods will be called from the main thread(which is not the dispatcher thread) */ std::shared_ptr<DBus::Object> obj =
                 conn->create_object( "/example", DBus::ThreadForCalling::CurrentThread );